Darracq and Company London

+A Darracq and Company Limited, was a British-French manufacturer of motor cars between 1902 and 1920, which evolved from A. Darracq et Cie, and became S.T.D.
+Motors Limited.

-A Darracq and Company Limited owned a French manufacturer of motor vehicles and aero engines in Suresnes, near Paris.
-The French enterprise, known at first as A. Darracq et Cie, was founded in 1896 by Alexandre Darracq after he sold his Gladiator Bicycle business.
-In 1902, it took effect in 1903, he sold his new business to a privately held English company named A Darracq and Company Limited, taking a substantial shareholding and a directorship himself.
+A. Darracq et Cie, a French manufacturer of motor vehicles and aero engines based in Suresnes near Paris, was founded in 1896 by Alexandre Darracq after selling his Gladiator Bicycle business.
+In 1902 Darracq sold A. Darracq et Cie to A Darracq and Company Limited of England, taking a substantial shareholding himself.

-Alexandre Darracq continued to run the business from Paris but was obliged to retire to the Côte d'Azur in 1913 following years of difficulties that brought Darracq & Co into very hazardous financial circumstances.
-He had introduced an unproven unorthodox engine in 1911 which proved a complete failure yet he neglected Suresnes' popular conventional products.
-France then entered the first World War.
+Darracq continued to run the business from Paris until retiring in 1913 following years of financial difficulties.
+He had unsuccessfully introduced an unproven unorthodox engine in 1911 and neglected Suresnes' popular conventional products.

-He died in 1931 but long before that, in 1920, the name of A Darracq & Co 1905 was changed to STD Motors Limited.
-Then, in 1922, Darracq's name was dropped from all products, the Suresnes business was renamed Automobiles Talbot and the Suresnes products were branded just Talbot.
-His Suresnes business continued, still under British control, under the name Talbot until 1935 when it was acquired by investors led by the Suresnes factory's managing director, Antonio Lago.
+After Darracq & Company's purchase of the Sunbeam Motor Car Company in 1920 the firm was renamed S.T.D.
+Motors Limited, recognizing the gathering of Sunbeam, Talbot, and Darracq under one ownership.
+In 1922 the Darracq name was dropped from all products, the Suresnes business was renamed Automobiles Talbot, and the Suresnes products were branded just Talbot.
+The Suresnes business continued, still under British control, under the name Talbot until 1935, when it was acquired by investors led by the Suresnes factory's managing director, Antonio Lago.

-STD Motors Limited, previously known until 1920 as A Darracq and Company (1905) Limited became insolvent and was liquidated during 1935 and 1936.

-History of the business

-Alexandre Darracq, using part of the substantial profit he had made from selling his Gladiator bicycle factory to Adolpe Clément, set up a plant in 1897 in the Paris suburb of Suresnes.
-The company to own the business was formed in 1897 and named A Darracq et Cie.
-Production began with a Millet motorcycle powered by a five-cylinder rotary engine.
-Shortly followed by an electric brougham.
-In 1898 Darracq et Cie made a Léon Bollée-designed voiturette tricar.
-The voiturette proved a débâcle: the steering was problematic, the five-speed belt drive "a masterpiece of bad design", and the hot tube ignition crude, proving the £10,000 Darracq et Cie had paid for the design a mistake.